 - consists of five documents (1.
 Europass - Resume (CV); 2.
 Europass – language portfolio; 3.
 Europass - mobility; 4.
 Europass – supplement to the certificate; 5.
 Europass – supplement to the diploma).

-EUNIS Slovakia (SK) is an association whose mission is to create a platform for higher education institutions which would enable and support their cooperation with a goal of helping each other with development of quality information systems and solutions to other problems in the area of information technology use.
+EUNIS Slovakia is an association whose mission is to create a platform for higher education institutions which would enable and support their cooperation to help each other with the development of quality information systems and solutions to other problems in the area of information technology use.

-EUNIS Slovakia's goal is the cooperation with national and international organisations dealing with using information technology at higher education institutions, particularly with European University Information Systems Organisation EUNIS, of which it is a member.
+EUNIS Slovakia's goal is to cooperate with national and international organisations dealing with information technology at higher education institutions, particularly with the European University Information Systems Organisation EUNIS, of which it is a member.
 The association has a close relationship with a partner association EUNIS-CZ from the Czech Republic.

 CEEPUS – Network of cooperating higher education institutions